mirageglobe/butlerfox/README.md

 Goals:

-- [primary] To create a simple automation tool that has extremely low learning curve by means of a simple interface with little need for memorising of commands, or learning new ones
+- To enable a simple tool that runs common commands with best practises
-- To have a simple to understand architecture with standard deployment
 - To enable best practice security lockdowns

 Road Map: